 How to Teach Children Gratitude

-I wanted to take some time and share some tips on how to raise a grateful child.
+Here I will share tips on how to raise a grateful child.
 Unfortunately teaching gratitude is not a miracle one time discussion or activity, but I can guarantee the work you put in will not be wasted.
-Raising grateful children goes so far beyond saying, “Thank you”.
+Raising grateful children goes far beyond saying, “Thank you”.
 It’s being mindful, happy, finding fulfillment, love and appreciation for oneself, nature and all that surrounds us.

-Here are a few tools you can begin with!
+Here are a few gratitude activities you can begin with today!

 Express Gratitude to Others: